iafonov/iafonov.github.com/blog/parallel-tests.markdown

 ## Speeding up acceptance tests

 I'm a big fan of BDD and I'm using cucumber with selenium as a driver.
-I prefer selenium mostly because it drives a real browser which behaves as closely to the real customer environment as possible.
-But using real browser has some disadvantages and one of the most significant is - its performance.
-In a few words: it sucks.
-Selenium drives firefox which has quite significant memory footprint and it starts very slowly.
-In the project I'm working on our acceptance test suite broke 20 minutes running time in several month and speeding it up was quite critical task.
+Using real browser has disadvantages and one of the most significant is - its performance.
+Selenium drives firefox which has quite significant memory footprint.
+In the project I'm working on our acceptance test suite broke 20 minutes running time in 2 month and speeding it up was critical task.

 Running features in parallel unlike specs requires some tweaking of your test suite.
 You should always remember that if you're running tests in parallel they should be isolated from each other.

-To run features set in parallel you'll have to consider the following changes:
+To run features in parallel you'll have to consider the following changes:

 1. You have to setup capybara to spawn application server on different ports depending on `TEST_ENV_NUMBER` environment variable.
-This variable is set to different values depending on the thread and its main purpose is to allow you to isolate environments from each other:
+This variable is set to different values depending on the process and its main purpose is to allow you to isolate environments from each other:

         SERVER_PORT = 10000 + ENV['TEST_ENV_NUMBER'].to_i
         Capybara.server_port = SERVER_PORT

-2. You have manually check and verify that your tests do not depend on shared files.
+2. You have manually check and verify that your tests do not depend on shared resources.
 For example in our application we are using [`email_spec`](https://github.com/bmabey/email-spec) to test emails and because of asynchronous nature of selenium tests we have to dump emails to file and then read it on a test side.
 But the fix is quite trivial - again we utilized `TEST_ENV_NUMBER` variable and put it to the name of the file so each process uses its own file to dump emails to.

         DELIVERIES_PATH = File.join(RAILS_ROOT, "tmp", "deliveries#{ENV['TEST_ENV_NUMBER']}.cache")

 If you're using Rails 2 you'll have manually create a new delivery method for test purposes and put emails to a file.
 Here is [gist](https://gist.github.com/e224c4cf78102f44c498) with corresponding delivery method source code.
 With Rails 3 you can just use built-in `:file` delivery method which basically does the same thing.

 With cucumber tests, especially if you're using selenium you shouldn't expect linear speedup, the main reason for this is firefox - it's big, slow and unpredictable.
-You should be very careful with choosing concurrency level and watch RAM consumption of your tests, if tests will start hitting swap - you're in trouble, your tests could start failing randomly due to capybara timeouts.
-From our setup tests if you have dedicated CI server (and you should have it) you can calculate approximate level of concurrency by dividing available memory amount by 500M (Also remember that concurrency level must not exceed the number of available physical cores).
+You should be very careful with choosing concurrency level and watch RAM consumption of your tests, if tests will start hitting swap - you're in trouble, your tests could start failing randomly due to unpredictable timeouts.
+If you have dedicated CI server (and you should have it) you can calculate approximate level of concurrency by dividing available memory amount by 500M.

 Here are some results I get during performance evaluation on my developer's machine and on dedicated CI server.